carolinelbp/cyclistic-bike-share/README.md

 ![Rides-Taken-Per-Day-of-Week-Per-User](images/rides-taken-per-day-of-week-per-user.png)

 Casual riders take fewer rides than members on weekdays.
 At weekends, the split is around 50/50 casual vs. member – so casual users take more rides at the weekend.
-- **Marketing Action**: Offer casual users the option to buy a discounted ride bundle.
-This can both encourage casual riders to ride more often and introduce them to the behavior of pre-purchasing ride time.
-- Create a new weekend membership tier where members will pay less but only have free use of the bikes at weekends.
+- **Marketing Action**: Create a new weekend membership tier where members will pay less but only have free use of the bikes at weekends.

 <br><br>

+### Time of day: Do casual users ride across the day while members ride during commuting hours?